 Our chocolate today

-We choose to source our cacao from Kuapa Kokoo in Ghana as they are an amazing example of people power!
-We visited their cooperative in 2013 and were inspired.
-In a country whose ports and trading system was setup to strongly favour large corporates cacao farmers were being abused.
-Kuapa Kokoo works with Fairtrade standards and has made it possible for approx 1200 small family farmers to get a fair price for their beautiful cacao beans.
+We choose to source our cacao from the ABOCFA cooperative in Ghana as they are an amazing example of people power!
+We visited Ghana in 2013 and were inspired.
+In a country whose ports and trading system were setup to strongly favour large corporates, keeping farmers in poverty, we are proud to be sourcing our cacao from the only Fairtrade Organic coop in the country who are working so hard to change things for the better.

 We roast, nib, winnow, refine & temper here in our garden HQ in Clonakilty, Co Cork Ireland, continually experimenting with tastes & textures.
 We work in small batches, wrap by hand and choose to stock only community-minded local shops and wholefood stores.